OlaHaldor/HoudiniForFarmingSim/README.md

 2. In your map you should already have a *fields* transform group with the required attributes.
     - script callback: onCreate = FieldUtil.onCreate

-3. You should already have a sample field dimension transform group with the required attributes.
+3. You should already have a field dimension transform group with the required attributes.
 This will from now on be the template for which all the field dimensions will copy the values of.
-For the purpose of this tutorial I will name it *Template*
+For the purpose of this tutorial I will name it *field_template*
     - integer: fieldAngle
     - integer: fieldDimensionIndex
     - boolean: fieldGrassMission